varunkumark1997/EVA5-Assignment/README.md

 Features:

 1. the model has test accuracy of 95.5%
-2. the total parameters used in the models is less than 20k
+2. the total parameters used in the models is 19,450.
 3. the model does not contain fully connected layers.